Picture of the JBL Charge 3 waterproof wireless speaker, front view, unpacked and held In hand.

 3. Find the Settings App

-We found ours on the second page of the iOS home screen on our iPad Air, as shown next, pointed at by the bright purple arrow.
+We found ours on the second page of the iOS home screen on our iPad Air, as we see next.

 4. Bring up the Settings App